Who Is This Credit Card Best For?

 To begin, take your credit limit and find out what 30% of it is.
 For example, if your credit limit is $1,000, you never want a balance of more than $300 on the card at a time.
 You can have a bill on autopay on your credit card (assuming it's less than 30% of your limit) and then immediately pay it off when the payment processes.

 Capital One Platinum’s Excellent Perks

 The Capital One Platinum card isn’t meant to be a travel card packed with perks.
-However, it does offer one exceptional benefit we think is worth mentioning:
+However, it does offer one great perk we think is worth mentioning:

 Capital One Platinum’s Other Features

 Capital One is rated fifth among 11 credit card companies in a 2020 J.D.
 Power U.S. Credit Card Satisfaction Study.
 It scored 808 points out of 1,000, just below the industry average of 810.

 The company does offer a couple of features that make your experience better, though.
 A unique account feature lists all monthly recurring transactions, so you can easily scope out any charges for subscriptions or services you're no longer using and cancel them.